Best Cheap Health Insurance in Missouri (2025)

 Are health insurance rates going up in MO?

-Health insurance in Missouri got cheaper across all plan tiers from 2023 to 2024.
-Gold plans fell the most, at 15%.
-In contrast, Silver plans had the smallest decrease: 5%.
+Health insurance in Missouri got cheaper across most plan tiers from 2024 to 2025.
+Gold plans fell the most, at 8%.
+Bronze plans had the smallest decrease: 1%.
+Silver plans increased by an average of 4%, and Catastrophic plans got 4% cheaper.
+However, rates are expected to go up across all plan levels in 2026.

 Monthly costs are for a 40-year-old.